Cool Seasonal Jobs

 meals are created using an antique wood-burning cookstove.

-In comparison, the below-decks galley is quite large and well ventilated.
+In comparison, the below-deck galley is quite large and well-ventilated.

-There are two assistant cooks/messmates available to assist with some food prep and works under the supervision of the cook.
+There is an assistant cook/messmate available to assist with some food prep and work under the supervision of the cook.
 Because of the people-oriented nature of the windjammer business, the ideal cook will be able to work in the public eye with a smile on their face and a desire to interact with guests who are excited to see what windjammer cooking is all about.
 While not a requirement, we have ample opportunity for the cook to be involved on deck and with small boat handling.
 Cooking aboard Mary Day is a very cool seasonal job working along the beautiful Maine coast.
 Please contact us for a complete job description.

 In concert with the captain, the first mate leads the crew throughout the season, setting the example and overseeing the daily activities associated with the maintenance and sailing of the schooner.
 Extensive previous sailing experience is required.
-In addition to a good understanding of traditionally rigged vessels, the mate must have excellent small boat handling skills.
-Strong social skills, good communication, and an ability to work with people from diverse backgrounds are a must.
+In addition to a good understanding of traditionally rigged vessels, the mate must have excellent small-boat handling skills.
+Strong social skills, good communication, and the ability to work with people from diverse backgrounds are a must.
 USCG certifications are preferred but not required.
 Please contact us for a complete job description.

 Deckhands work long days sailing and maintaining the schooner.
-Deckhands work with the mate to set, tend and furl sails.
+Deckhands work with the mate to set, tend, and furl sails.
 Sailing experience is necessary along with a working knowledge of basic knots and small boat handling skills.
 Deckhands need to be physically fit and willing to work aloft.
-Deck crew are also involved with daily maintenance of the rigging and work to keep the vessel clean at all times.
+Deck crew is also involved with daily maintenance of the rigging and work to keep the vessel clean at all times.
 Deck crew must have a strong work ethic and take pride in a job well done.
 Please contact us for a complete job description.

 ASSISTANT COOK/MESS MATE (1)